MewsSystems/gitbook-connector-api/guidelines.md

 Some operations of the API accept durations in their parameters or return them in their results.
 The durations are represented as `string`s following the [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601#Durations) formatting rules.

-Example of duration format for setting or getting minimum and maximum length of reservation:
+As an example, consider minimum and maximum length of the reservation:

 * MinLength `P0Y0M1DT0H0M0S`
 * MaxLength `P0Y0M3DT0H0M0S`